Son Tra Peninsula, Việt Nam - Things to Do in Son Tra Peninsula

 Insider Tips

-Download offline maps before visiting as mobile signal can be weak in remote areas of the peninsula
+Download offline maps before exploring, as cell phone coverage can be spotty in remote areas of the peninsula